alloystorm/dvvr/dancexr/features/video_playback.md

 * Time Offset: Sync the video timeline with the dance music.
 * Aspect Ratio: Select the aspect ratio of the video.
 This needs to be set correctly for the video image to be displayed properly.
 * Fit Frame: Adds black bars to fit the video image in the rectangle texture.
 This is only needed when you use a spotlight to project the image in the LW versions.
-* Projector Scene Example: Load the procedural "Room" stage in the projector preset and switch to "Projector" preset to projector the video on the wall.
+* Projector Scene Example: Load the procedural stage in the projector preset and switch to "Projector" preset to projector the video on the wall.
-* Emissive Scene Example: Load the procedural "Room" stage in the emissive preset to allow the video image to be used as the texture for the wall.
+* LED Screen Example: Load the procedural stage with the LED screen.
+* Timing settings: BPM, time offset, etc. Configure the timing for the video if you want to use the audio from the video with the procedural motions.
 * Load Video: Select a video from your content library to play.